-Some of the unique features of the concept device were evident to participants, while others were less so.
+Some of the unique features of the concept device were evident to participants, whereas others were less so.
 Most participants expressed concern about the presence of SO in their current IVI devices, and the absence of SO in the concept device was viewed positively.
-The extrusion of SO droplets into the eye during IVI has been thoroughly described, and is associated with floaters (14) and possible elevations in intraocular pressure over time (16).
+The extrusion of SO droplets into the eye during IVI has been thoroughly described and is associated with floaters (14) and possible elevations in intraocular pressure over time (16).
 The risk of SO-related adverse effects is thought to be lower with the ranibizumab PFS (26), as it is manufactured using a baked-on siliconization process designed to reduce free SO levels (40).
-However, a recent laboratory analysis of ranibizumab PFSs, aflibercept vials, and two types of repacked ready-to-use bevacizumab plastic syringes revealed similar absolute amounts of SO microdroplets in all four products (21).
-In relative terms, SO levels were found to be higher in ranibizumab PFSs, which the authors attributed to the product's storage in siliconized glass syringes and overall lower protein content compared to the others studied.